MichelleLCK/CytoMAD/README.md

 	return model
 ```

-The predicted images will be saved in folder `./Figures` and the trained model will be saved in folder `./ModelParameters`.
+The predicted images will be saved in the folder `./Figures` and the trained model will be saved in the folder `./ModelParameters`.
-The entire code is available in [BeGAN_7LungCancer_Train.py](https://github.com/MichelleLCK/beGAN/blob/011e52fd44118f9bf828989ab85cdd0e1193710e/BeGAN_7LungCancer_Train.py).
+The entire code is available in [CytoMAD_7LungCancer_Train.py](https://github.com/MichelleLCK/CytoMAD/blob/011e52fd44118f9bf828989ab85cdd0e1193710e/CytoMAD_7LungCancer_Train.py).

-## Load and Test the BeGAN Model
+## Load and Test the CytoMAD Model
-Select and load the trained BeGAN model for generating batch-free images and features.
+Select and load the trained CytoMAD model for generating batch-free images and features.
 ```
-# load saved beGAN model
+# load saved CytoMAD model
 modelpath = SavePath+'\\ModelParameters'
-modelfolder = 'XXXXXXXX_XXXXXX_BeGAN_With_Batch_Removal'
+modelfolder = 'XXXXXXXX_XXXXXX_CytoMAD_With_Batch_Removal'
-modelname = 'BeGANmodel_XXXXXX.h5'
+modelname = 'CytoMADmodel_XXXXXX.h5'
 g_model = load_model(modelpath + '\\' + modelfolder + '\\' + modelname)
 ```

-The predicted output will be saved in folder `./TestData`.
+The predicted output will be saved in the folder `./TestData`.
-The entire code is available in [BeGAN_7LungCancer_Test.py](https://github.com/MichelleLCK/beGAN/blob/011e52fd44118f9bf828989ab85cdd0e1193710e/BeGAN_7LungCancer_Test.py).
+The entire code is available in [CytoMAD_7LungCancer_Test.py](https://github.com/MichelleLCK/CytoMAD/blob/011e52fd44118f9bf828989ab85cdd0e1193710e/CytoMAD_7LungCancer_Test.py).